jeroencvlier/MultiAgent-Collaboration-MADDPG/README.md

 # <u>Collaboration and Competition</u>
 ### Introduction

-The goal of this project is to train 2 agents to play tennis against each other using either collaboration.
+The goal of this project is to train 2 agents to play tennis against each other using collaborative training.

 ![GIF of Trained Network](Images/Tennis.gif)